westonbattles/sms-giveaway-botting/README.md

 <h1 align="center", > SMS Giveaway Botting (Using Twilio)</h1>

-A set of scripts that uses the twilio api to bot free coupons from sms response giveaways (I used this with a chipotle burrito coupon giveaway)
+A set of scripts (using the twilio api) that among other things, can bot sms response giveaways